 However, if your practice's website isn't responsive and optimized to view on a mobile device, users can become frustrated and exit shortly.
 A responsive website adapts the design and functionality to fit the screen of different devices like cell phones, computers, and tablets.

-This post reveals the three reasons why your optometric practice should consider implementing a responsive website.
+This post reveals the top three reasons why your optometric practice should consider implementing a responsive website.

 3 Reasons Your Optometric Practice Needs Responsive Website

 Your patients want a familiar experience whether they are in your practice or on your website.
-When your website doesn’t have a responsive design, you make finding information across devices more difficult.
+When your website doesn’t have a responsive design, you make finding information and requesting appointments more difficult.

 With a responsive site, you offer a consistent design across all platforms so your patients can have a predictable experience and know where to access the information that they need.